WGBH-MLA/openvault3/app/views/override/donate.md

 # Donate to Open Vault

-Contribute to Open Vault and help us preserve and provide access to WGBH's historic collection of programs for years to come!
+Contribute to Open Vault and help us preserve and provide access to GBH's historic collection of programs for years to come!

 A donation directly enables us to: